Nicki Minaj Hinting At Pregnancy With Future Amid Romance Rumors?

 Recent conversations that Nicki has had with Future have constantly referred back to her plans to start a family, with follow-up plans to eventually get married and settle down with someone she knows will treat her with kindness and respect.

-Nicki Minaj decided to call it quits with rapper Meek Mill back in January, having come under the impression that their consistent fighting and alleged arguments made it very clear that they just weren’t meant to be together.
+Nicki Minaj decided to call it quits with rapper Meek Mill back in January, having come under the impression that their constant fighting and alleged arguments made it very clear that they just weren’t meant to be together.

 Nicki’s decision to spend more time with Future seems to have made her feel very comfortable to discuss rather private matters with the 33-year-old, who, according to Hollywood Life, has also been very honest with Minaj with his own plans to have more children in the near future.